NigelThomas/sqlstream-orctest/README.md

  ./dockerbuild.sh
 ```

-This makes a local image called `streamlab-git` in your local Docker repository.
-This image is based on the 'release' (6.0.1) branch docker image `sqlstream/minimal:release`.
-You should rerun `./dockerbuild.sh` whenever you want to pull the latest version of `sqlstream/minimal`.
 When a container is started from this image it:

 * pulls support code from the `sqlstream-docker-utils` github repository
 * pulls the `sqlstream-orctest` code from this github repository